-Asia Today: S. Korea tries to curb virus cluster at prison
+Asia Today: South Korea trying to stop virus in prisons

 In other developments around the Asia-Pacific region:

-— Chinese health regulators have given conditional approval to a coronavirus vaccine developed by state-owned Sinopharm.
-The inactivated, two-dose vaccine is the first one approved for general use in China.
+— Chinese health regulators have approved a coronavirus vaccine developed by state-owned Sinopharm as the first one for general use in China.
 The go-ahead comes as the country carries out a campaign to vaccinate 50 million people before celebrating the Lunar New Year in February.
 The company earlier said preliminary data had shown the vaccine to be 79.3% effective.
-Conditional approval means research is still ongoing and the regulators may seek more data or restrict the vaccine for certain groups.
+The approval is conditional for now, meaning research is still ongoing and the regulators may seek more data or restrict the vaccine for certain groups.

+— This New Year’s Eve is being celebrated like no other.
+Pandemic restrictions are limiting crowds in many places as people bid farewell to a year they’d prefer to forget.
+Australia is among the first nations to ring in the New Year due to its proximity to the International Date Line.
+One million people would usually crowd the Sydney Harbor to watch the annual fireworks that center on the Sydney Harbor Bridge.
+But this year authorities are advising revelers to watch the fireworks on television.
+New Zealand, Taiwan and other places with successes against the virus are celebrating like usual.